McGrawville, New York

-McGrawville (also New Hudson) is a former hamlet in the town of New Hudson, Allegany County, New York, United States.
+McGrawville (also New Hudson) is a former hamlet on the border of the towns of New Hudson and Rushford, in Allegany County, New York, United States.

 History

 The hamlet was named for one Mr. McGraw, a local landowner.
 According to a local historian, the settlement grew as a village around a saw mill, and at one time included "a store, cheese factory, blacksmith shop, and ten or twelve dwellings" including tenement houses for workers on a stockraising farm, and a boarding house.
 It was the location of a U.S. Post Office for more than 50 years, from 1849 through about 1900.